shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement.md

 # Create a placement

 > [!NOTE]
-> Xandr now supports a domain, [adnxs-simple.com](http://adnxs-simple.com/), which does not send or read browser cookies on requests.
+> Microsoft Advertising now supports a domain, [adnxs-simple.com](http://adnxs-simple.com/), which does not send or read browser cookies on requests.
 Clients can leverage this cookie-free domain when there is no consent to use personal data.
-Relevant calls initiated by Xandr will automatically use this domain when there is no consent or when cookies are not required for the function.
-For more information, see [Reinforcing Privacy Controls Through a Cookie-Free Domain](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies/SitePages/Reinforcing-Privacy-Controls-Through-a-Cookie-Free-Domain.aspx) (login required).
+Relevant calls initiated by Microsoft Advertising will automatically use this domain when there is no consent or when cookies are not required for the function.
+For more information, see [Reinforcing Privacy Controls Through a Cookie-Free Domain](https://microsoftapc.sharepoint.com/teams/Microsoft AdvertisingServicePolicies/SitePages/Reinforcing-Privacy-Controls-Through-a-Cookie-Free-Domain.aspx) (login required).

 A placement is the object in our system that represents (and is used to generate) the tag that is placed on a publisher's page.